 If my patient wants to read fluently, but they have poor VA or symptoms suggestive of serious patchiness of macular fields, I move them straight to a CCTV to check whether fluent reading is a realistic possibility.
 If the VA is good and the macula doesn’t seem to patchy, I try a magnifier lamp first.

 If they only have spot-reading needs, I use a more traditional approach with increasing powers of optical magnifiers (but as often as possible they will be illuminated magnifiers).

-That’s it, you’ve completed the theoretical work.
+That’s it, you’ve read all the theoretical background.
 Well done!
-But, you might be thinking, that’s a hell of a lot of work to do to assess a patient.
+But, you might be thinking, that’s a whole lot of work to do to assess a patient.

 Far from it, quite the reverse.
 The point of having a solid theoretical framework is that it saves time.
 I don’t actually plot out a Visual Volume and Optimal Visual Volume for my patients.
 But from their history and their initial findings I get a pretty good idea of what sort of VV they’ve got, and that gives me a pretty good idea which visual aids might help them achieve their goals.
 More importantly, it also tells me which visual aids definitely won’t help, and which goals might be unrealistic.

 I’m fairly flexible with my clinical routine (I think you have to be, with low vision).
 But here’s a rough outline of how things usually go: